Cut/No-Cut Sport? Cut sport

 - More information coming soon!

-- Every athlete is required to complete several forms in order to participate:
+- Every athlete is required to register before they can participate in a tryout.

 Records and History

 2013 (2nd), 2014 (3rd), 2015 (4th), 2016 (2nd), 2017 (1st), 2018 (3rd), 2019 (2nd), 2020 (1st)

 2014, 2017, 2020

 Team Dance Illinois (TDI)